How to watch the Scream movies in order

 Scream 4 (2011)

-Released a lengthy 11 years after the third instalment, Scream 4 came onto the scene with the aim of rebooting the franchise with a slicker look, hotter teens, and a clever utilisation of more movie-savvy characters.
-(That still doesn’t stop them from being plucked off one by one, though.)
+Released a lengthy 11 years after the third installment, Scream 4 came onto the scene with the aim of rebooting the franchise with a slicker look, hotter teens, and a clever utilization of more movie-savvy characters (though this still doesn’t stop them from being plucked off one by one though).

-Scream 4 also introduces the concept of modern tech, having Ghostface document his murders via video camera, bringing this old villain into the new age.
+Scream 4 also introduces the concept of modern tech, having Ghostface document the murders via video camera, bringing this old villain into the new age.

 How to watch the Scream movies in order: Neve Campbell and Courteney Cox as Sidney and Gale in Scream 5